-We are continually updating our courses to take into account developments in technology and the electronic navigation aids now available on most cruising boats.
+The RYA are continually updating the course content to take into account developments in technology and the electronic navigation aids now available on most cruising boats.

 Assessment criteria: There are two exams assessing general knowledge and chartwork.

 Course Duration: 6 days (taught over 3 weekends, or in a week block).

 2022 Course Dates:

 Week Long courses: 24-29th January and 3rd – 8th October